 Throughout history, people have been fascinated by extremes, whether it’s the tallest mountain, the longest river or the deepest sea.

-Edison, a noted miniature book collector, is displaying approximately 200 of his volumes in the exhibition “Miniature Books: 4,000 Years of Tiny Treasures,” which recently opened at Washington University in St. Louis’ Olin Library.
-The exhibition is hosted by the University Libraries’ Department of Special Collections and is housed in the Ginkgo Reading Room and the Grand Staircase Lobby on Level 1.
-The exhibition is free and open to the public through June 6.
+Edison, a member of the University Libraries’ National Council and a noted miniature book collector, is displaying approximately 200 of his volumes in the exhibition “Miniature Books: 4,000 Years of Tiny Treasures,” which opened at Olin Library’s Department of Special Collections March 17.

 Miniature books have served many purposes throughout history, according to Edison.
 Their small size makes them perfect for the hands of children.
 Their portability made them useful as political propaganda, dictionaries, religious books and almanacs.
 Beautifully illustrated miniature books have been created for aesthetic purposes, and others were made to amaze as curiosities.